Dragon Shiryū: Abilities

 As a Saint, Shiryu has been trained in mind and body to learn how to use the power of the Cosmos within his own body and use it for super strength, speed, agility, durability and reflexes.
-The constellation he uses for extra power is that of The Draco constellation, aka Dragon and by channeling his cosmos into the Dragon constellation using the cloth armor it's based on' he's able to combine his cosmos with the constellation's cosmos to increase his own power which he can use for cosmic energy blasts, heal himself and sense other people with their own cosmos.
-After he and his fellow bronze saints obtained the blood of the gold saints to repair their cloths when they were damaged they acquired even more power and upgraded cloths in the process, same for god cloth after their cloths were blessed by Saori aka Athena herself using her own blood as well.
+The constellation he uses for extra power is that of the Draco constellation, also known as Dragon; by channeling his Cosmos into the Dragon constellation using the Cloth armor it is based on, he is able to strengthen himself by combining his Cosmos with the constellation's Cosmos.
+He can use his Cosmos to attack with cosmic energy blasts, as well as heal himself and sense other people with their own Cosmos.
+After he and his fellow Bronze Saints obtained the blood of the Gold Saints to repair their Cloths when they were damaged, they acquired more power and upgraded Cloths in the process.
+The same is true for the God Cloth after their Cloths were blessed by Saori, also known as Athena, using her own blood.

 Appearances

 Saint Seiya

 Six years after the Graude Foundation sends Shiryū to train at Lushan's Five Old Peaks (廬山五老峰, Rozan Gorōhō) in China, he obtains the Bronze Cloth of the Dragon constellation from Libra Dohko.
-He then returns to Japan to participate in the Galaxian Wars tournament, wherein he is narrowly defeated by Seiya.
-When Phoenix Ikki steals the Gold Cloth, Shiryū becomes involved in the battles to recover it from the Black Saints and eventually discovers that Saori Kido is the Goddess Athena whom he swore to protect.
+He then returns to Japan to participate in the Galaxian Wars Tournament, in which he is narrowly defeated by Seiya.
+When Phoenix Ikki steals the Gold Cloth, Shiryū becomes involved in the battles to recover it from the Black Saints and eventually discovers that Saori Kido is the Goddess Athena, whom he swore to protect.
 In the following battles against the Silver Saints, Shiryū is forced to blind himself to achieve victory against Perseus Algol.
-His injury does not keep him from battle and he joins his fellow Bronze Saints as they go to Sanctuary to depose the false Pope, Gemini Saga.
-He recovers his sight upon awakening his seventh sense in the fight against Cancer Deathmask.
+His injury does not keep him from battle, and he joins his fellow Bronze Saints as they go to Sanctuary to depose the false Pope, Gemini Saga.
+He recovers his sight upon awakening his Seventh Sense in the fight against Cancer Deathmask.

 In the Poseidon arc, he confronts the General Chrysaor Krishna.
-Having been repaired with the blood of the Gold Saints after the battles of the Twelve Temples, the Dragon Cloth becomes golden whenever Shiryū uses his Cosmo to the maximum and awakens his seventh sense.
-However, even that added protection is unable to keep Shiryū from losing his eyesight a second time to Krishna's overwhelming attacks.
-In the end, he manages to cutting through the General's chakras and defeat him.
-He then destroys the Pillar guarded by Krishna and joins Seiya to free Athena and reseal Poseidon.
+Having been repaired with the blood of the Gold Saints after the battles of the Twelve Temples, the Dragon New Cloth becomes gold whenever Shiryū uses his Cosmo to the maximum and awakens his seventh sense.
+However, even this added protection is unable to prevent Shiryū from losing his eyesight a second time to Krishna's overwhelming attacks.
+In the end, he manages to cut through the General's chakras and defeat him, then destroys the Pillar guarded by Krishna and joins Seiya to free Athena and reseal Poseidon.

-Shiryū defeats several Specters during the Hades arc.
-He awakens his eighth sense and his Cloth is endowed with the power of Athena's divine blood by Aries Shion, which enables him to travel to Elysion and deliver Athena's divine Cloth to her.
+During the Hades arc, Shiryū defeats several Specters and awakens his eighth sense to recover his sight.
+His Damaged Cloth is endowed into Final Cloth with the power of Athena's divine blood by Aries Shion, which enables him to travel to Elysion and deliver Athena's divine Cloth to her.
 After a confrontation with the twin gods Hypnos and Thanatos, he awakens the Dragon God Cloth and successfully helps Athena defeat Hades.